bouhormq/Naadi/docs/software-design-document.md

 ## 8. Conclusion

-Naadi's design ensures a seamless experience for users browsing studios via a map and partneres managing their offerings, all within a lean monorepo with subrepos for shared logic.
-The structure supports naadi.ma and naadi.ma/partner efficiently, meeting all requirements.
+Naadi's design ensures a seamless experience for users browsing studios via a map and partneres managing their offerings, all within a single Expo project utilizing build variants and client-side API helpers.
+The structure supports distinct user and partner experiences efficiently, meeting all requirements.